Travel to developing countries

 A very small number of dengue fever cases develop into dengue hemorrhagic fever (DHF), which is a severe form of this infection.
 DHF begins with dengue fever symptoms but then worsens with severe abdominal pain and bleeding from nose, mouth, and under the skin.
 A shock-like state can follow.

-There are 4 types of dengue viruses.
+There are 4 types of dengue viruses (DENV-1 to DENV-4).
 People who have had dengue fever become immune to the initial virus that infected them, but they are still at risk for contracting the other viruses.
 If you have had dengue fever and are then subsequently infected with a new dengue virus, you may be at increased risk for DHF.

 There is no available vaccine for dengue fever.
 The best way to reduce your risk is to avoid getting bitten by mosquitoes.
 Use DEET insect repellant on your skin, and wear permethrin-treated clothing.
 Unlike the Anopheles and other mosquitoes, the Aedes mosquito feeds primarily in the daytime.
 It is most active from early morning until dusk.

-Treatment for dengue fever is to rest, drink plenty of fluids, and take acetaminophen (Tylenol, generic) pain reliever.
+Treatment for dengue fever is to rest, drink plenty of fluids, and take acetaminophen (Tylenol) pain reliever.
 Do not take aspirin or other NSAIDs because they may increase bleeding.
 Treatment for DHF may require intravenous fluids and specialized supportive care.

 There is no vaccine available for chikungunya.
 Follow insect protection precautions including wearing DEET insect repellant.